-To get the a full GoCentral experience, you will need to upgrade
+- To get the full GoCentral experience, you will need to upgrade

 So, Which Will Be Crowned The Best Website Builder For Teachers And Schools?

-Out of the four website builders that I have tested, which website builder do I believe is the best choice for teachers and schools?
+Out of the five website builders that I have tested, which website builder do I believe is the best choice for teachers and schools?

 I have made a list of what (I believe) each of these website builders does best, so the choice is entirely up to you:

 Overall, Wix had the best templates - they were both beautiful and up to date.
+SITE123 gives you great support and easy website creation.
 However, the simple and user-friendly approach from Weebly and GoCentral is also going to be great for many. uKit, on the other hand, doesn't include many education-specific features, but it gives teachers a great place to add notes and important information for pupils to access online.

 So, after testing dozens of website builders, I came to the conclusion that these are the top 5 website builders are the best to create a website for teachers and schools.